 Settlement Negotiations

-Your lawyer may be able to handle your settlement through negotiations with the healthcare provider’s insurance company prior to filing a lawsuit or going to trial.
+Your lawyer may be able to recover your settlement through negotiations with the healthcare provider’s insurance company before filing a lawsuit or going to trial.
 Insurance companies do not typically want to pay out your full claim.
 They can end up:

 Going To Trial